Blade-OS/website/content/docs/beta/installing.md

 {{< button "https://www.ventoy.net/" "Download" >}}

-# Using a virtual machine (All platforms)
-Using a virtual machine is the recommended way to try out Blade OS.
-It's very easy & simple to setup, and it won't affect your real machine.
-Virtual machines can be deleted at any time.

 ## Entering the BIOS
-Depending on your system, You'll need to press a certian key while booting up your system to access the BIOS.
+Depending on your system, You'll need to press a certain key while booting up your system to access the BIOS.
 Most devices can boot into it by using F9, F12, or DEL.

 ## Disable secure boot (UEFI only)
 Secure boot can prevent you from booting in & installing Blade OS.
 In order to disable it, You'll need to go to the Security section of your BIOS, and disable it.